-Church of Santi Gervaso e Protaso
+Church of St Gervaso and St Protaso

-Portico of the Via Crucis
+Portico of the Way of the Cross

 Villa Della Casa

-Created in 1875 by the Swiss architect Augusto Guidini for the entrepreneur Nicola Della Casa and now called Villa Bionda, it is made in Swiss style with beautiful carved balconies.
-On the main façade is the motto of the Casa Labor Prima Virtus company.
+Built in 1875 by Swiss architect Augusto Guidini for the businessman Nicola Della Casa and now called Villa Bionda, it is in typical Swiss style to it with pretty carved balconies.
+On the main façade is the motto of the owner’s Della Casa company, “Labor Prima Virtus”.

 In the hamlet called Oltrefiume is the complex and extremely irregular building, due to the later joining of different parts; the main part dates back to the second half of the 17th century.
 The villa, originally owned by